processone/cla-enforcer/README.md

 ### ENV

-CLA Enforcer is fully configurable via the environment variables described below.
+CLA Manager is fully configurable via the environment variables described below.

 Note that you can skip this section if you're using the 'Deploy to Heroku'